This article originally appeared in the January/February 2003 issue of the Green Section Record.

 As an agronomist in the golf industry, it often amazes me how obsessed American golfers are with the color green.
 Preparing good golf conditions sometimes seems secondary to prepping the course for a beauty pageant.
 Players commonly react with worry, disdain, and disapproval at the first signs of any off-color turf.

 Panic develops when the dreaded brown spot occurs.
 What gives within the ranks of our great game?
 National drought surveys indicate that nearly half of the U.S. is currently experiencing drought, and water restrictions have been mandated at golf courses across the United States.
 The fairways may get a little firm and lose some color, but with traffic control and prudent cultural programs, much of the turf can survive without water for extended periods.
 Every lie might not be perfect, but isn't this part of what makes golf such a great game?
 When the course gets dry during the summer months, then use those conditions for more roll and to play different types of golf shots.
 More bounce and roll presents risk and reward at some holes, different shots into greens throughout the year, and a greater premium on accuracy.

 The golf industry has invested millions of dollars over the past two decades investigating the environmental impacts of golf course management.
 Our greatest challenge, however, will likely rest with irrigation.
 Water availability and quality will become the greatest issue facing golf courses throughout much of the country, if it isn't already.
 Players may have no choice but to tolerate changing golf course conditions throughout the year, and they may even learn to appreciate the many wonderful shades of brown.

-Matt Nelson is an agronomist in the Green Section’s Northwest Region.
+Matt Nelson is a former agronomist for the USGA Green Section’s Northwest Region.